The Best Choice For A Daily Driver

 The MK6 GTI is a world-class performance car.
 It’s not the fastest car, but it’s the most fun.
 The GTI comes with a 270hp turbocharged four-cylinder engine that is teamed up with a six-speed manual transmission.

 The MK6 GTI is also equipped with Volkswagen’s special chassis tuning and suspension setup that helps it handle like a sports car while being comfortable and comfortable to drive on long trips.
+To find out more information on what a stage 1 tune does to a GTI, visit this website: https://www.thetwincoach.com/

 The exterior of this German sports car comes in two color options: white or black.
 The interior features leather seats, leather wrapped steering wheel, and Volkswagen’s unique multimedia system called MIB II (MMI).